 Perfect your canoeing and kayaking skills while learning rescue and teaching skills for water activities.
 This three-year certification allows you to oversee waterfront boating activities without the need for a lifeguard.
 Please note, you will NOT learn how to canoe and kayak in this course.
 You must have this knowledge and skill prior to attending the course.
 There is pre-requisite skills test which includes paddling and swimming skills that will be administered upon arrival.

-Fee: $50; includes training materials, equipment, certification, and Saturday breakfast, lunch, snacks.
+Fee: $50; includes training materials, equipment, certification.

 Capacity: Minimum 4/Maximum 10

 For all leaders, and interested registered adults working with Girl Scout Juniors, Cadettes, Seniors, Ambassadors.